babaJaan01/FileUploaderConverter/README.md

 It sends the file to an AWS S3 bucket which is a trigger for an AWS Lambda Function with a layer for [FFmpeg](https://www.ffmpeg.org/) that handles the processing and conversion.

-The frontend has some simple styles borrowed from my [portfolio website](https://shayaant.vercel.app).
+The frontend has some very simple styles just for proof of concept.

 # Demo